-Company Overview
+Company Overview and Business Outlook

-Chevron is one of the world’s leadingpetroleum companies.They are a multi-national corporation with operations scattered all over the world.
-Chevronbusinessesprimarily comprise of Upstream and Downstream operation activities.
-The Upstream operations consists of exploring, developing, and producing crude oil and natural gas.Their major production areas include Angola, Australia, Azerbaijan, Bangladesh, Brazil, Canada, China, Denmark, Indonesia, Kazakhstan, Nigeria, the Partitioned Zone between Kuwait and Saudi Arabia, the Philippines, South America, Thailand, the United Kingdom, the United States, Venezuela, and Vietnam.
+Chevron is one of the world’s largest petroleum companies having exposure in almost every facet of Petroleum Industry.
+It is a multi-national corporation with operations widely dispersed geographically.
+Chevron business primarily comprise of Upstream and Downstream operation activities.

+Upstream Operations: The Upstream operations consists of exploring, developing, and producing crude oil and natural gas and contributed 92.15% towards the net income of the Company in year 2011.The major production areas include Angola, Australia, Azerbaijan, Bangladesh, Brazil, Canada, China, Denmark, Indonesia, Kazakhstan, Nigeria, the Partitioned Zone between Kuwait and Saudi Arabia, the Philippines, South America, Thailand, the United Kingdom, the United States, Venezuela, and Vietnam.

-Downstream part of the business includes refining, transporting, marketing and providing fuel to the consumers for transportation and also the manufacturing and selling of petrochemicals.
+Downstream Operations: Downstream part of the business includes refining, transporting, marketing and providing fuel to the consumers for transportation and also the manufacturing and selling of petrochemicals.
 Most significant downstream areas of operations are the west coast of North America, the U.S. Gulf Coast, Southeast Asia, South Korea, Australia and South Africa.
-Apart from these main activities, Chevronmanufacture, produce and sell petrochemical products and geothermal energy.
-The company also devote a significant portion of their research into development of alternative energy options, most specifically bio-fuels.
+Apart from these main activities, Chevron manufactures, produces and sells petrochemical products and geothermal energy.
+The company also devotes a significant portion of its research into development of alternative energy options, most specifically bio-fuels.

-Significant factor that affects the performance of this company, as any other company in this industry, is the fluctuation in the prices of crude oil.
+Chevron competes with other leading global as well as domestic energy companies because of intense competition in every sector of petroleum and petrochemical industry.
+The major area of competition includes acquisition of exploration and production rights, equipment, human resources, labor and other related goods and services.
+Significant factors that affect the performance of the company, as any other company in this industry, is the fluctuation in the prices of crude oil.
 It can affect both upstream and downstream part of the business.
-Chevron does not face cyclical fluctuations in sales but is subject to other issues such as economic, political and regulatory environment in the various countries in which Chevronoperates.Also civil unrest, violence, severe weather conditions and government intervention can all affect company performance and hence revenue and profits.
+Though, Chevron does not face cyclical fluctuations in sales but is subject to other factors such as economic, political and regulatory environment in the various countries in which it operates.
+Also civil unrest, violence, severe weather conditions and government intervention can all affect company performance and hence revenue and profits.

+Expectation of growth: The Company has major projects to be completed in upcoming years and many more in pipeline.
+With an expected capital expenditure of USD 32.7 billion including 87% of the budget on upstream activities in year 2012 and primary focus on increasing return on investment and stockholder’s equity, Chevron has a positive growth expectation in the future.

 Accounting Policy